-12) CHANNEL 2 UNBALANCED OUTPUT: Similar to Channel 1 described by 5) above.
+24) CHANNEL 2 UNBALANCED OUTPUT: Similar to Channel 1 described by 6) above.

-THE FRONT PANEL
+FRONT PANEL

 1)SOURCE: This is the Input Selector that you use to choose the input to the SLAM!.
-The choices are LINE, DI, MIC, MIC Ø (phase reverse), and MIC 100 HZ (high pass filter) which has a little graphic showing the filter.
+The choices are DAC (digital to analog converter if this option is installed), LINE, DI, MIC, MIC Ø (phase reverse), and MIC 100 HZ (high pass filter) which has a little graphic showing the filter.
 LINE selects the BALANCED LINE INPUT Combo jack (XLR or 1/4") and is intended for +4 dBu signals, but by cranking the INPUT level can be used with -10 dBv signals.
 DI selects the INSTRUMENT INPUT jack and routes it through the mic preamp for lots of gain if needed.
 MIC also uses the BALANCED LINE Combo jack and routes it through the mic pre for 60 dB of gain (and another 20 dB by cranking the OUTPUT level).
 MIC Ø is the same except opposite and just phase reversed (the proper term is polarity reversed).
 MIC 100 Hz is normal polarity but the lows below 100 hertz are filtered out which is useful on many vocals and overheads, to remove pops, air conditioning rumble, etc.

-2) INPUT: This is the first volume control and has about 60 dB of range for MIC and DI, and from -20 to +20 for LINE.
-For LINE, the normal setting will be 12:00, or straight up, but this isn't the rule or an absolute calibration.
+2) INPUT: This is the first volume control and has about 60 dB of range for MIC and DI, and from -20 to +20 for LINE and DAC.
+For LINE and DAC, the normal setting will be 12:00, or straight up, but this isn't the rule or an absolute calibration.
 For MIC or DI, the knob might be anywhere depending on the mic, the loudness of the instrument, the distance, etc., and it might be prudent to turn the knob down to start, rather than starting at 12:00.